1iveowl/VeraControl.PCL/README.md

 //Pick the controller you want interact with. var veraPlus = controllers.FirstOrDefault(c => c.DeviceSerialId == "<Insert your device ID here>");
 ```
+Note: that the instance veraPlus is used through-out the following examples - i.e. it is injected into each instance of an UPnP Device/Service.
 #### To Check If Vera Controller is Alive

 ```csharp